FreedomGovernment/BigTechCensorship/ReadMe.md

 If you have been illegally censored by Big Tech, please join our class action lawsuit, [INDIE NEWS AND POLITICAL COMMENTARY vs BIG TECH](https://github.com/FreedomGovernment/INPCVsBigTech).

+## Contributing

+This is a new project and I need you to post the links to all of the Twitter Files lists of censored accounts as an Issue ticket (Google how to submit GitHub issue ticket).
+I will hack us up a quick Next.JS web server when you contribute too.
+Thanks.

 ## Key Words and Phrases

 List of banned Twitter users
 Twitter censorship
+Twitter files
+The Democracy Integrity Project
+Fusion-GPS
+Russiagate

 ## License